MySQL Database Management and Usage in ServBay

 Replace your_username

-Connecting via phpMyAdmin and Adminer
+Connecting with phpMyAdmin and Adminer

 - Access URL: https://servbay.host

-Basic Database Management
+Database Management Basics

 Creating Databases and Users

-Create a database: Use the
+Create a Database: Use the

 CREATE DATABASE